for-ai/multlimodal-exams/Readme.md

 ## Current Limitations
 This is a preliminary version with the following known limitations:
-1. **Dividing Graphs into Subgraphs**: Graphs or charts are splited into separate, smaller images.
+1. **Dividing Graphs into Subgraphs**: Graphs or charts are split into separate, smaller images.
+Clustering is used to address this issue, but the clustering algorithm could be improved.
 2. **Reading Nonexistent Images**: The script may detect and attempt to read images that don’t exist, leading to black images being stored.
 3. **Poor Equation Parsing**: Mathematical equations are not accurately parsed or extracted.
+(Testing a new version)
-4. **High Dependence on LLMs for Structure**: The script currently relies on a large language model (LLM) to parse the JSON structure and place images in the correct locations.
-This approach can be improved by incorporating PDFMiner.six for more accurate and reliable layout and text extraction.
-(Will be availble soon)
+4. **Mid-Dependence on LLMs**: The current script relies on a large language model (LLM) to parse the JSON structure.
+While placeholders are included for the images, some text—particularly in tables—may be repeated, leaving it up to the LLM to resolve any inconsistencies.

 ## Recommendations
 If you’re exploring PDF parsing, consider looking into: